-Kirsten Stolle was raised in Massachusetts, lived in the San Francisco Bay Area for 19 years, and currently lives Western North Carolina.
+Kirsten Stolle was raised in Massachusetts, lived in the San Francisco Bay Area for 19 years, and currently lives in Western North Carolina.
 Kirsten is a visual artist working in the mediums of drawing and mixed media and has most recently explored installation and sound environments.
-Her work is included in the permanent collections of the San Jose Museum of Art, (San Jose, CA); Crocker Museum of Art, (Sacramento, CA), and the Minneapolis Institute of Art, (Minneapolis, MN).
+Her work is included in the permanent collections of the San Jose Museum of Art, (San Jose, CA), Crocker Art Museum, (Sacramento, CA), and the Minneapolis Institute of Art, (Minneapolis, MN).

-Her drawings have been published in SLICE (NYC), Manifest International Drawing Annual (INDA 7), New American Paintings (MA) and Spolia Literary Magazine (NYC).
-She is the recipient of the Dave Bown Project Award, grants from San Francisco Arts Commission, Puffin Foundation, Artists’ Fellowship Inc., Change Inc., and the Creative Capacity Fund.
-She has been awarded residencies at the Ucross Foundation, Millay Colony, Blue Mountain Center, Oregon College of Arts & Crafts, Spiro Arts Center, Anderson Center, and Ballinglen Arts Foundation.
+Her work has been published in Made In Mind Magazine (Italy), Poetry Magazine, Vhcle Magazine (CA), DIALOGIST, Slice (NYC), Manifest International Drawing Annual (INDA 7), New American Paintings (MA), Ignatian Literary Magazine (CA), ElevenEleven (CA) and Hayden’s Ferry Review (AZ), Spolia Literary Magazine (NYC).
+She is the recipient of a Pollock-Krasner Foundation Grant, a Dave Bown Project Award, as well as grants from the San Francisco Arts Commission, Artists’ Fellowship Inc., Puffin Foundation, Change Inc., and the Creative Capacity Fund.
+She has been awarded residencies at the Ucross Foundation, Willapa Bay AiR, Millay Colony, Blue Mountain Center, Oregon College of Arts & Crafts, Spiro Arts Center, Anderson Center, and Ballinglen Arts Foundation.

 Stolle received a BA in Visual Arts from Framingham State College, and completed studies at Richmond College (London, England) and Massachusetts College of Art (Boston, MA).